Biplane fighter aces

 Torresi made his first flight with this type on 9 April.

-Minguzzi’s aircraft was subsequently hit in the cooling system and he had to make an emergency landing at Capodichino without further damage on his aircraft.
+Minguzzi’s aircraft was subsequently hit in the cooling system, and he had to make an emergency landing at Capodichino without further damage on his aircraft.
+Two MC.202s were also damaged by return fire but returned safely.

 Torresi was promoted to Capitano on 22 June.